Consent Preferences

 What made this work

 No credentials on disk.
 The .claude-bedrock file stores a 1Password item ID, not an ARN or secret.
-Safe to commit — credentials are resolved at runtime through 1Password and STS, scoped to a single terminal session.
+It's safe to commit - anyone who clones the repo gets the config, but they still need 1Password vault access to resolve the actual role.
+Credentials are obtained at runtime through 1Password and STS, scoped to a single terminal session.

 Explicit over automatic.
 You choose claude-bedrock when you want Bedrock, and claude when you want the team account.
-Being explicit about which identity you’re operating under is worth the extra keystroke.
+There's no magic detection of which account to use.
+We found that being explicit about which identity you're operating under is worth the extra keystroke.

 This article was written by Mark Painter and co-created with Claude.
 The technical content, experiences, and opinions are Mark's own.